 You must choose a co-author and a paper to replicate by Wednesday, February 26, at 5pm, by which point you should email us a PDF copy of the paper along with a brief paragraph explaining your choice.
+You are also required to have one of your classmates sign off on your article choice after checking that your article meets all the criteria listed in Publication, Publication.
 On Wednesday, March 26, you must turn in a draft of the paper with little text but with figures and tables, and a proposed table of contents for your paper, in a relatively polished form.
 You should also arrange to hand over all of the data and information necessary to replicate the results of your analysis and reproduce your tables and figures.
 (Many students email their files; students with larger datasets often set up shared Dropboxes.)
 On that day, you will hand over your paper and materials to another student, and, in exchange, you will receive another student's paper.
 Your task for the following week is to replicate the other student's analysis and write a memo to this student (with a copy to us), pointing out ways to make the paper and the analysis better.
 You will be evaluated based on how helpful, not how destructive, you are.

 The final version of the paper is due the day before Reading Period, Wednesday April 30, at 5pm.
 You must turn in a hard copy of the paper and arrange to hand over all data and code (either by email or by Dropbox).
 You must also follow standard academic practice and create a permanent replication archive by uploading all your data and code to the Gov2001 Dataverse (http://dvn.iq.harvard.edu/dvn/dv/gov2001).